WePesa/MerchantAPI/README.md

 # MerchantAPI

-This is a .NET client for Monitex's Bitcoin Payments API.
+This is a .NET client for BitBUY.ca Bitcoin Payments API.

 This is the client reference implementation.